Hart87/Placeholder/README.md

 Placeholder is a small but functional application that drives home ReactJS concepts to put together User Interfaces to pair up with back end projects.

 * Its criteria are :
+    * Fully responsive UI.
+From mobile to desktop
     * Component tree based architecture
     * Resuable components
     * Props